 How to Identify Top Performers and Future Leaders

 Every workforce requires the “worker bees” who show up on time, take direction well, get the job done right, and generally keep the work flowing.
-But to grow your business, you need to identify and nurture those employees who have that little something extra—the select few who regularly go beyond the job description and exhibit creative thinking and leadership potential.
+To grow your business, you need to identify and nurture those employees who have that little something extra.
+Focus on the select few who regularly go beyond the job description and exhibit creative thinking and leadership potential.

 Here are a few traits that top performers have in common: